Fleet Manager Manual — OneRoad

 Storage period

-EWD records are stored by OneRoad for 3 years — the regulatory minimum is generally 3 years from the date of the record.
+EWD records are stored by OneRoad for 3 years — meeting and exceeding the regulatory minimum.

 Export formats

-Records can be exported as PDF for printing or sharing with regulators, or as CSV for internal reporting.
+Records can be exported as PDF for regulators or CSV for internal reporting.

 1